People Design Business

 Understand pain points and latent needs to help build a new, innovative scooter.
 The findings would be used by different teams, including engineering, marketing, and design.

-We reframed the problem from scooters to mobility, then used a combination of traditional qualitative research with ethnographic tools, and design.
+We reframed the problem from scooters to mobility, then used a combination of ethnographic tools, observation research and Design thinking.

 Research, operations and director of Purple Audacity Research and Innovation (India).
 I played the role of a project lead.